 Just make sure you’re not spending your emergency fund on random things like going out.
 This money should be saved for real emergencies like if your laptop died.
 You don’t need to save all that money at once, start by putting aside $25 every paycheque.
 It may not sound like a lot, but your savings will quickly grow.

 If you’re ever struggling with your finances, don’t panic; there might be some resources available to you.
 Your student financial aid office is a good place to start as they can tell you about any grants or bursaries that you may qualify for.
 They might also be able to defer some of your payments if you have a legit reason.
 Just seek them out so you can find out your options.

 Your bank can also help you with your day-to-day banking.
 At any branch, a rep should be able to set you up with a student account and student credit card that has no fees.
 Don’t forget, all BMO customers get exclusive extra deals through the SPC app for iOS and Android.

 If you require additional financial assistance, you could also ask your bank about a student line of credit, but only do this after you’ve looked into the provincial and Canada student loan programs.

 Being a student is tough, start practicing good financial habits now and you’ll hopefully be stress-free later.
 For more student money tips, check out this video I shot with BMO.
-New videos will be released later so be sure to check this YouTube link for the full playlist.

 What’s the best piece of advice you ever received about budgeting while in school? pic.twitter.com/i1Up7xI0Ow